TakundaKatsidzira/TakundaKatsidzira/docs/strategy.md

   * **Edge cases**
   * Go through examples and understan problem flow.
   * Rephrase problem, remove redundant information, abstract and break problem into tasks.

 ---

 ### 📊 **2.
 Gather Information (Analyze Examples)**

 * Study provided examples and work them out manually.
 * Identify patterns in inputs/outputs.
-* start from what you already know and build
+* Start from what you already know and build
+* Ask questions like:
+* Existing tools functions and libraries to use.
+* Input Validation
 * Think about:

   * Time and space constraints.